History of Toronto: City of Toronto (1834–1997)

-The Tories called the meeting for three in the afternoon so that the working class "mechanics" would not be able to attend.
+The Tories called the meeting for three in the afternoon so that the working class "mechanics" would be unable to attend.
 The inability of the mechanics to attend was their saving grace, for the meeting ended in a terrible tragedy when the packed gallery overlooking Market Square collapsed, pitching the onlookers into the butcher's stalls below, killing four and injuring dozens.
-The Tory press immediately placed the blame on Mackenzie, even though he didn't attend.
+The Tory press immediately placed the blame on Mackenzie, even though he did not attend.
 The Toronto mechanics, ironically spared the carnage because of the hour at which the meeting was appointed, did not appear to be swayed by the Tory press.
 In the October 1834 provincial elections, Mackenzie was overwhelmingly elected in the second riding of York; Sheriff William Jarvis, running in the city of Toronto, lost to reformer James Edward Small by the slim margin of 252 to 260 votes.
 Toronto was the site of the key events of the Upper Canada Rebellion in 1837, led by Mackenzie.

 In 1841, the first gas street lamps appeared in Toronto.
 Over 100 were installed that year, in time for author Charles Dickens' visit in May 1842.
 Dickens described Toronto as "full of life, motion, business and improvement.
 The streets are well-paved and lighted with gas."
 Dickens was on a North American tour.

 During the Typhus epidemic of 1847, 863 Irish immigrants died of typhus at fever sheds built at the Toronto Hospital at the northwest corner of King Street and John Street.
-The epidemic also killed the first Bishop of Toronto, Michael Power, while providing care and ministering to Irish immigrants fleeing the Great Famine.
+The epidemic also killed the first Roman Catholic Bishop of Toronto, Michael Power, while providing care and ministering to Irish immigrants fleeing the Great Famine.

 The April 7, 1849 Cathedral Fire destroyed the "Market Block" north of Market Square and St. Lawrence Market, as well as the first St. James' Cathedral and a portion of Toronto's first City Hall.
 While Toronto had a firefighting brigade and two fire halls, the force could not stop the large fire and many businesses were lost.
 A period of rebuilding followed.

 After the Upper Canada Rebellion, resentments between the ruling factions of the Family Compact and the Reform elements in Toronto continued.
 As Irish and other Catholics migrated to Toronto and became a larger part of the population, the Orange Order representing Protestant elements loyal to the British Crown fought to keep control of the ruling government and civil services.
 The police constabulary and the fire departments were controlled through patronage and were under Orange control.
 Orange elements were known to use violence against Catholics and Reformers and were immune to prosecution.
-It would not be until the 20th Century that Toronto would have its first Catholic mayor.
+It would not be until the 20th century that Toronto would have its first Catholic mayor.